 Digital mediums have been present in libraries for nearly two decades, said Lesley Williams, manager of the library’s adult services department.
 But now, electronic offerings can increasingly be accessed remotely.

 “You can be on a sailboat near Timbuktu,” Williams said, “and as long as you have wireless access and a library card, you can access [the library’s digital offerings].”

 Residents with a library card can use the EPL website as a portal to read nearly 300 library-owned digitized reference books -- including encyclopedias containing numerous volumes -- from the comfort of their homes.
-Those who own e-readers can check out any of the thousands of e-books the library has added to its collection.
+Those who own e-readers can the library has added to its collection.

 Additionally, the library offers free online access to a number of educational websites, including Mango Languages (an online language learning system that uses self-paced instruction to teach 38 different languages), Brainfuse (a tutoring and homework help program for elementary through high school students) and LearnATest (a test preparation website that offers instruction and timed practice exams for the ACT, SAT, GRE, MCAT, LSAT, GED and more).